 Purple – wisdom, dignity, ambition

 Shapes – adding shapes into your design can transform a simple image, breathing life into something more interesting and appealing to the eye – can divide an image between messages, images or just to add a splash of something different in your design.
-Lines can also help create movement and direction across a design, bringing the eye across the page in different ways, also consider thickness and type of line you use, the thicker the line, the more visible- is it an accent or a key part of your design?
+Lines can also help create movement and direction across a design, bringing the eye across the page in different ways, also consider the thickness and the type of line you use, the thicker the line, the more visible- is it an accent or a key part of your design?

 Images – images don’t just reflect a particular emotion but also create a relational association between the viewer and that image.
 We all know when scrolling through an abundance of content most people are more likely to stop at an image in comparison with a long piece of text.
 Your choice of image along with the placement go hand in hand.
 Is the image just to accompany the design or is it a key feature?
 Do you want your audience to see the image first, or read the text first, background or forefront, the choice can make all the difference in the message that you’re portraying to your audience.